A Guide to Social Enterprise for Travelers in Myanmar

 Three Treasures Bagan - Experience

 Improving local livelihoods through inclusive tourism is the mantra behind the UKAID award-winning Three Treasures Bagan.
-They look to change the local/foreigner dynamic by creating an environment where guests engage with and learn from local people and communities.
+Ian, Thandar and their team look to change the local/foreigner dynamic by creating an environment where guests engage with and learn from local people and communities, including local organic farmers.

 Social Enterprises in Kalaw